ttrummel/pandapipes-homepage/_pages/contact.md

 ## About us

-pandapipes is a development by the Division for Grid Planning and Grid Operation at the Fraunhofer Institute for Energy Economics and Energy System Technology (IEE), Kassel with support by the research group Energy Management and Power System Operation, University of Kassel.
+pandapipes is a development by the Grid Planning and Grid Operation Division at the Fraunhofer Institute for Energy Economics and Energy System Technology (IEE), Kassel with support by the research group Energy Management and Power System Operation, University of Kassel.

 [<img src="https://www.uni-kassel.de/eecs/fileadmin/datas/fb16/Fachgebiete/energiemanagement/iee.png">](https://www.iee.fraunhofer.de/en.html)